VegaDeftwing/OpGuidesHugoSrc/content/Other/HCI2/digital.md

 {{< /quote >}}

-For this, I think Solid, a project by Prof. Time Berners-Lee, the guy behind the World Wide Web, is a decent implementation of this if it were to gain enough traction to actually be used.
+For this, I think Solid, a project by Sir.
+Tim Berners-Lee, the guy behind the World Wide Web, is a decent implementation of this if it were to gain enough traction to actually be used.

 {{< quote "[Solid Wikipedia Article](https://en.wikipedia.org/wiki/Solid_(web_decentralization_project))" >}}